vanesterik/student-journal/app/notes/f-statistic.md

 tags: statistics, concepts
 ---

-The F-statistic in the context of linear regression is a measure of how well the model fits the data.
-It is calculated as the ratio of the explained variance to the unexplained variance.
-The explained variance is the variance of the dependent variable that is explained by the model.
-The unexplained variance is the variance of the dependent variable that is not explained by the model.
+An F-test is a statistical method to compare the variability in two or more sets of data.
+It looks at whether the differences in variability are meaningful or just due to random chance.
+The test uses a specific statistical measure called the F-statistic to make this determination.
+This is often applied when we want to see which statistical model is the most accurate in representing a population based on a given set of data.
+The F-test is particularly useful when models are created using the least squares method.
 The F-statistic is calculated as:

 $$
 F = \frac{\text{explained variance}}{\text{unexplained variance}}